AshFoster/whisky-legends/README.md

 - When deleting a product that was currenlty in a user's cart a 404 error would be thrown and would do so until the user's current session was cleared.
 This was due to using the get_object_or_404 when creating the cart_items dictionary within contexts.py.
 This was solved by using a try except block to skip any cart items that do not exist instead of the using get_object_or_404.

+- When sorting by rating, products that did not have a rating were shown in the list before the highest or lowest rated products.
+This was because their annotated 'rating' field always had a value of None.
+To fix this a variable called 'rating_none' is declared, initially with a value of None, which is used when sorting in acsending order, but given a value of zero when sorting in decsending order.
+This forces the products with no rating to be forced to the end of the list when sorting in either direction.

 #### Unfixed Bugs

 -